Diana Millay: Books

 Millay's interests shifted from acting to writing and she published several books, including I'd Rather Eat Than Act, The Power of Halloween, and How to Create Good Luck.

 Personal life

-She was married to Broadway producer Geoffrey Jones, but they separated shortly after the birth of their son, Kiley Christopher.
+Millay was married to Broadway producer Geoffrey Jones, but they separated shortly after the birth of their son, Kiley Christopher.

 Millay died in 2021, at the age of 86.